deinspanjer/jd-sql/doc/jd-pg-plpgsql.md

   → {"a":2,"b":3}

 Notes on compatibility with jd
 - The canonical jd format is text-based and supports deep paths, array contexts, and options.
-This initial version focuses on a pragmatic subset suited for early jd-pg usage in SQL.
+This initial version focuses on a pragmatic subset suited for early jd-sql usage in SQL.
 The intention is to expand functionality towards jd feature parity over time.

 Testing with Equinox
-- We plan to validate jd-pg SQL functions using JerrySievert/equinox.
+- We plan to validate jd-sql SQL functions using JerrySievert/equinox.
 The repository will contain SQL-based tests demonstrating expected behavior for jd_diff and jd_patch.
 - Until the full test harness is wired into the Makefile flow, you can run the SQL tests manually in a PostgreSQL container/session with psql.

 Roadmap